 In the middle of a “he said” “she said” disagreement, it’s easy to focus on being right.
 But in most cases, being right doesn’t really, truly matter.
 It only boosts your pride.
 I don’t think you should roll over and admit defeat at the outset of every argument, but, in my experience, having the last word in an argument is rarely worth the relational turmoil it can take to get there.

-What we do for the woman in our life is never more important than how we treat her.
+2. What you do for her is never more important than who you are to her.

 Many men believe bringing home a large paycheck or climbing the corporate ladder means they are a good boyfriend or husband.
 But what I’ve discovered is what we do for the woman in our life—take her to dinner, fix her car, drop the kids off—is never more important than how we treat her.
 Are you compassionate?
 Kind?
 Do you listen to her?
 Do you treat her as an equal?
 Do you serve her without keeping score?
 Focus on your character and then worry about your paycheck.